Pew Research Center political typology: Democratic coalition

 Establishment Liberals are highly liberal voters that are loyal to the Democratic Party.
 They make up 13% of the public and 23% of the Democratic coalition.
 Establishment Liberals are more likely than other groups to seek compromise and to hold an optimistic view of society.
 They are the most likely group to support Joe Biden, the Democratic Party, the system of American government, and technology companies.
 98% of Establishment Liberals voted for Joe Biden in the 2020 presidential election.
 In the Democratic primary, 30% supported Joe Biden, 17% supported Elizabeth Warren, 16% supported Bernie Sanders, and 10% supported Pete Buttigieg.
 Demographically, they are racially diverse and one of the most educated groups.

 The Progressive Left are younger highly liberal voters.
 They make up 6% of the public and 12% of the Democratic coalition.
 The Progressive Left typically believe that the scope of government should "greatly expand" and that the institutions of the United States need to be "completely rebuilt" to combat racism.
-They are the most likely group to say that there are countries better than the United States, that the American military shouild be reduced, that fossil fuels should be phased out, and that the existence of billionaires is bad for society.
+They are the most likely group to say that there are countries better than the United States, that the American military should be reduced, that fossil fuels should be phased out, and that the existence of billionaires is bad for society.
 98% of the Progressive Left voted for Joe Biden in the 2020 presidential election.
 In the Democratic primary, 35% supported Bernie Sanders, 28% supported Elizabeth Warren, and 15% supported Joe Biden.
 Demographically, 68% of the Progressive Left is made up of white voters, making it the least racially diverse group of Democratic coalition.
 They lean younger and less religious, and they are the most likely group to be fully vaccinated against COVID-19.

 Stressed Sideliners

 Stressed Sideliners make up the portion of the American electorate that do not strongly associate with any political ideology and have low interest in politics.
 They make up 15% of the public, 13% of the Democratic coalition, and 15% of the Republican coalition.
 45% lean Democratic, 45% lean Republican, and 10% do not lean toward either party.
-As a whole, Stressed Sideliners general lean liberal on economic issues and lean conservative on social issues.
+As a whole, Stressed Sideliners generally lean liberal on economic issues and lean conservative on social issues.
 They generally support raising the minimum wage to $15 per hour and believe that the American economic system unfairly favors the powerful.
-They're also the group most likely to agree with the statements that "most big issues facing the country today don't have clear solutions" and "you can't be too careful in dealing with people".
+They are also the group most likely to agree with the statements that "most big issues facing the country today don't have clear solutions" and "you can't be too careful in dealing with people".
 49% voted for Donald Trump while 48% voted for Joe Biden in the 2020 presidential election.
 However, Stressed Sideliners are less likely to vote than other groups, with only 45% voting in 2020.
-Demographically, 57% of Stressed Sideliners are white, 56% are women, and they're one of the least wealthy and least educated groups.
+Demographically, 57% of Stressed Sideliners are white, 56% are women, and they are one of the least wealthy and least educated groups.